-When selling your house many areas you change will affect the value of your property.
-Increasing value to your home is not as difficult as you believe especially when you think about the modern economic climate and housing trends in areas surrounding you.
+When selling your house, there are many things which affect the value of your property.
+Increasing the value of your home is not as difficult as you believe, especially when you think about the modern economic climate and housing trends in areas surrounding you.
 Here are some of our points on how to add environmental value to your home!

 An important aspect of a modern home is finding ways to make your house more environmentally friendly; which tends to increase the value of a home meaning higher profits when you decide to sell.

 One way to upgrade your home to add more value in an environmentally friendly way is through renewable energy sources.
 Using renewable energy sources in your home is much more affordable and accessible than ever before.
 As the ever-growing cost of fossil fuels continues to soar this proves to be a clever cost-cutting system over the long-term outgoings for households.
 Grid-based rooftop solar panels are the most popular method, however you can find a wide range of renewable energy sources that suit your personal requirements.
 In the events of a natural disaster or sudden economic shift, off-grid panels and storage batteries will help to power your home, whereas a solar water heater will change the way you use water all together.

 Using wind power can drastically reduce your energy bills.
 This system is best suited to windy locations such as the Western Cape, where wind farms are used for bigger scale renewable energy storing.
 Homes that already have built-in renewable energy sources often sell for a high price bracket in comparison to the fossil fuel powered counterparts because many buyers want to enjoy eco-friendly living immediately.